RomanVitiuk/BinanceAPI-test-case/README.md

 and

-Change file app_launcher.sh on line 3 and set your path to root of project (for example /home/cool_user/binanceapi)
+Change file cron_job.sh on line 3 and set your path to root of project (for example /home/cool_user/binanceapi)

 > chmod +x cron_job.sh